Canada

 A whitewater canoe trip down the Lower Madawaska River in Ontario was probably the biggest physical challenge for me in 2017.
 It was one of the most enjoyable trips at the same time.
 Successfully overcoming physical challenges always creates a sense of accomplishment and satisfaction.
 Combine this with a feel of wilderness and some of the prime sights Canadian nature has to offer, add lots of food and drinks, imagine sweating in a self-made sauna, taking a bath in natural pools, and having fun in a company of 6 like-minded friends, and you'll get the recipe for a great 3-day adventure.

 But before we start, there is a short disclaimer: you may notice the quality of pictures is a bit lower than usual.
-This is due to the fact that I didn't bring my camera with me (thanks God), and all pictures were taken with cell phones.
+This is because I didn't bring my camera with me (thanks God), and all the pictures were taken with cell phones.
 Why am I glad I didn't take my camera?
-Because I would have drowned it at least twice in mighty rapids of the Lower Madawaska river.
+Because I would have drowned it at least twice in the mighty rapids of the Lower Madawaska River.

 A piece of advice: don't use my article as a guide to navigate the river - get a professional book with maps instead.
 The one we had helped us a great deal as it showed each rapid's difficulty and the best way to run them.